Our ultimate Namibia travel guide

 You can find hostels in Windhoek, Swakopmund, Walvis Bay, Luderitz and Outjo, and like most hostels around the world, provide dorm and private rooms, cooking facilities, and common areas for socialising.

-We’re not going to lie, we weren’t fortunate enough to stay in a safari lodge, however to paraphrase Lonely Planet, “most of Namibia’s lodges offer luxury accommodation and superb international cuisine.
+We’re not going to lie, we weren’t fortunate enough to stay in a safari lodge, however to quote Lonely Planet, “most of Namibia’s lodges offer luxury accommodation and superb international cuisine.
 Rates are very reasonable when compared with similar places in other countries within the region”.
 So, if you’re looking to splurge, Namibia might be your place!

 MORE OF AFRICA: OKAVANGO DELTA VS CHOBE NATIONAL PARK